-As discussed in Note 1 to the financial statements, in 2018 the Authority adopted the provisions of Governmental Accounting Standards Board's Statement No. 75, "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions", Statement No. 81, "Irrevocable Split-Interest Agreements", Statement No. 82, "Pension Issues - an amendment of GASB Statements No. 67, No. 68, and No. 73", Statement No. 85, "Omnibus 2017", and Statement No. 86, "Certain Debt Extinguishment Issues".
+As discussed in Note 1 to the financial statements, in 2019 the Authority adopted the provisions of Governmental Accounting Standards Board's Statement No. 83, "Certain Asset Retirement Obligations", Statement No. 88, "Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements", and Statement No. 95, "Postponement of the Effective Dates of Certain Authoritative Guidance".
 Our opinion is not modified with respect to these matters.